 ArtVo Trick Art Museum

-There are a lot of trick art museums around, especially in East Asia.
+There’s a lot of trick art museums around, especially in East Asia.
 This city has has acquired some of its own to add to the roster of fun family activities in Melbourne.
 The best of these is ArtVo in the Docklands.

 If you’re not familiar with a Trick Art gallery/museum, they are a collection of isometrically drawn pictures or murals that allow you to take some crazy pictures that look all 3D if you stand in the right place (see the website linked below for some examples).
 The pictures don’t have any unifying theme like some exhibitions but instead jump around, adding to the zany feel of the place.